-Inflation has increased recently to levels not seen in years.
+Inflation increased recently to levels not seen in years.
 The United States Federal Reserve has raised interest rates in response to concerns about inflation.
-During the first quarter of 2024, inflation continued to persist at levels above the Federal Reserve's target level.
-The Federal Reserve has indicated it will remain data dependent in determining whether to continue to raise or slowly ease interest rates during 2024.
-Increases in interest rates, especially if coupled with reduced government spending and volatility in financial markets, may have the effect of further increasing economic uncertainty, and increasing the cost of new indebtedness and servicing our outstanding variable rate debt.
+During the first half of 2024, inflation continued to persist at levels above the Federal Reserve's target level.
+In the third quarter of 2024, inflation levels started to trend under 3%, closer to the Federal Reserve's target level.
+As a result, the Federal Reserve cut its benchmark rate by half a percentage point in September.
+The Federal Reserve continues to indicate that it will remain data dependent in determining whether to hold its benchmark rate at current levels or continue to slowly ease interest rates during the fourth quarter of 2024 into 2025.
+Any increases in interest rates, especially if coupled with reduced government spending and volatility in financial markets, may have the effect of further increasing economic uncertainty, and increasing the cost of new indebtedness and servicing our outstanding variable rate debt.